chaima-elm/terraform-scripts/README.md

 ![Screenshot from 2023-10-13 00-37-53](https://github.com/chaima-elm/terraform-scripts/assets/70073617/239e5f51-49fb-4df8-ac5c-7177d0fc45ac)

-Then Update your Terraform file with provisioner configurations (check /provision directory) and apply changes. you can open your instance public IPv4 address, but before you should add an Inbound rule for this:
+Then Update your Terraform file with provisioner configurations (check /provision directory) and apply changes. you can open your instance public IPv4 address, but before you should add an Inbound rule for it:

 ![Screenshot from 2023-10-14 17-46-36](https://github.com/chaima-elm/terraform-scripts/assets/70073617/8d749486-d5e8-4314-b7ec-ed2a5bb50e69)

-you can also fix what to be showen in the output, as you will found in my terraform file, i choosed this:
+you can also fix what to be showen in the output, as you will found in my terraform instance file, i choosed:

 ![Screenshot from 2023-10-14 18-19-53](https://github.com/chaima-elm/terraform-scripts/assets/70073617/def84b22-71d2-4c9a-8c1e-bd054c6fc25d)

+## Mantain The state in S3 Bucket

+TerraForm maintains the state, but the state is really local (my machine) so If I'm working in a team and we're using the same code to maintain the state, then we may have a different state of the infrastructure.
+If someone makes a change, we will have all different states of the infrastructure.

+So in order to make the state in sync we should put the terraform state file in a remote location such as S3 BUCKET.

+For that I puted my state information in the file provision/backend.tf